mivanci5/Sleep-Wake-Schedule-Volumio-Plugin/README.md

 Description

-The Sleep-Wake Schedule Plugin for Volumio allows users to automate the system's playback behavior, such as volume fading and music playback, during predefined sleep and wake-up times.
-This plugin is perfect for those who want to schedule their music playback experience around bedtime and morning routines.
+The SleepWake Plugin for Volumio is designed to automate scheduled sleep and wake-up routines for the system.
+It allows users to set specific times for the system to go into a "sleep" state (fade out the volume and stop playback) and a "wake" state (gradually increase the volume and start a playlist).
+The schedule can be customized for weekdays, Saturdays, and Sundays.
+The plugin also lets users adjust settings like volume fade speed, ramp-up duration, and initial volume levels.
 _____________________________________________________________________________________
 ```html
 <pre>